 Note: We tried to climb Cumberland's southwest ridge from The Notch.
 The first section is an ultra fun knife.
 Obstacles became increasingly difficult with an impassible one 150 feet below the summit.
 (EJB, photo)

-If you are gnarly enough to drive to Kennebec Pass TH, muster the moxie to walk to Point 12,101'.
+If you are gnarly enough to drive to Kennebec Pass TH, muster the moxie to walk to Peak 12,101'.
 It is the easiest of all the peaks in the La Plata Mountains and the view is unparalleled.

 The La Platas enjoyed copious snow in the spring of 2014, so waterfalls were prolific along the road and the ground spongy.
 Early flowers noted: senecio, marsh marigold, alpine parsley, purple fringe, candy tuft, dwarf phlox, king's crown, kitten tails, snowball saxifrage, glacier lily, Fendler's sandwort, spring beauty, Brandegee's clover, fairy candelabra, sky pilot, larkspur, and pussytoes.
 As a friend said, "Snow buttercups have been out of the snow for no more than 15 minutes."